hsmazumdar/WSN_Localizer/README.md

 Download the zip file and unzip in a folder ‘WSN_Localizer’.
 Select ‘WsnLocalize.py’ file and load in VS Code Install necessary library components in VC Code
-Run WsnRoutPwr.py to popup 'WSN Auto Routing' application of figure-1 Open 'File' menu tab and press 'Draw Nodes (Cnt+d)' tab or press 'Control + d' to populate randomly distributed nodes as shown in figure-1.
+Run 'WsnLocalize.py' to popup 'WSN Localizing' application of figure-1 Open 'File' menu tab and press 'Draw Nodes (Cnt+d)' tab or press 'Control + d' to populate randomly distributed nodes as shown in figure-1.
 The default number of nodes are 100 and can be changed using ‘Max Nodes’ tab